 2023-04-22 11:44:00

-Brigitte, a resident of Tournai, like many customers of the VOO operator in the region, received an SMS telling her that the old cable television signal would soon be cut off, with some indications on how it could still be possible for her to watch TV.
+Brigitte, a resident of Tournai, like many customers of the VOO operator in the region, received an SMS telling her that the old cable television signal would soon be cut off, with some indications on how it might still be possible for her to watch TV.
 Our reader does not remember having received a detailed postal letter in her mailbox, but in principle she received one several weeks ago.

 This migration to a new signal only concerns people who still watch analog TV.
 Because for all customers who are already digital, that is to say the vast majority, nothing changes.
 Some nursing homes have also had to organize themselves to prevent residents from suddenly finding themselves without a television in their room.

 At the Maison de Providence, a nursing home located along the Chaussée de Ronse in Tournai, the residents are all already connected to digital television.
-Within the service residence, four residents or pairs of residents still have old televisions that could cause problems.
+Within the service residence, four residents or pairs of residents still have old televisions that might cause problems.
 “But the men of our technical department will do what is necessary”, we are told.

 The wave of digital transition reaches Tournaisis